birddevelper/LoanManagerFastAPI/README.md

 # Loan Manager

-The loanManager is a tiny application that calculates principal balance interest added to it.
-It exposes 3 endpoint as following list :
+The loanManager is a tiny web application that calculates principal balance interest added to it.
+It exposes 3 following endpoint :

 - POST /loan/initiate (initiate the loan)
 - POST /loan/addpayment (add payment information)